SolidOS/solid-panes/SECURITY.md

 ### Proposed solution
 _Any suggested fix in the form of text or a PR are more than welcome_

-As a volunteer based organization we appreciate any PR which also helps fix any vulnerability.
+As a volunteer-based organization, we especially appreciate any PR which helps fix any vulnerability.

 ## Preferred Languages